COLLABORATORS

 THEA SCHOEMAN

 is a lecturer in the department of Geography, Environmental Management and Energy Studies at the University of Johannesburg.
 Her expertise and research interest include recycling behaviour, drivers of waste separation at source, e-waste, and waste pickers.
-She serves as a supervisor and research collaborator with the Chair in Waste and Society.
+She serves as a supervisor and research collaborator with the Chair.